 Once owned by the Canadian Pacific Railway, the site that would become the VanDusen Botanical Garden was first the Shaughnessy Heights Golf Club from 1911 until 1960.

 When the Golf Club moved to a new location, the site was bought and transformed into today's garden by a joint venture of the Vancouver Park Board, City of Vancouver, Government of British Columbia and the Vancouver Foundation, with a donation by lumberman and philanthropist W.

 J. VanDusen, in whose honour the garden was named.
 The VanDusen Botanical Garden officially opened to the public on August 30, 1975.

 Making the Most of Your Visit

 How long you spend at the VanDusen Botanical Garden will mostly depend on the weather.
-On sunny days, you can easily spend an entire afternoon strolling the grounds, relaxing by the ponds or taking pictures of the incredible array of colourful flora.
+On sunny days, you can easily spend an entire afternoon strolling the grounds, relaxing by the ponds or taking pictures of the incredible array of colorful flora.

-In the winter, plan your visit for the late-afternoon or evening and see VanDusen's annual Christmas and holiday Festival of Lights.
-Taking place after dark, the Festival transforms the garden into a winter wonderland: millions of twinkling lights are strewn over flower-beds, trees and shrubs, creating an awesome spectacle that kids will love.
+In the winter, plan your visit for the late-afternoon or evening and see VanDusen's annual Christmas and Holiday Festival of Lights.
+Taking place after dark, the Festival transforms the garden into a winter wonderland: millions of twinkling lights are strewn over flower-beds, trees, and shrubs, creating an awesome spectacle that kids will love.

-Because of its great location--in the centre of the city--it's easy to combine a trip to VanDusen with other Vancouver sites.
+Because of its great location--in the center of the city--it's easy to combine a trip to VanDusen with other Vancouver sites.
 From VanDusen, it's just minutes (by car) to Granville Island and South Granville shopping, a 15-minute drive to downtown Vancouver, or a 15-minute drive to Kitsilano.

 Or make a botanical day of it and combine your trip with a visit to Vancouver's other fabulous public gardens, Queen Elizabeth Park.
 You can see tropical plants year-round atop Queen Elizabeth Park at the Bloedel Tropical Conservatory.